zowe/docs-site/docs/user-guide/cli-using-using-prompt-feature.md

 Zowe CLI uses a command-line "prompt" feature to request you to provide required option values.
 The CLI always prompts for host, port, username, and password information if not supplied in commands or profile configuration.

 You can also manually enable the prompt for any option.
 This is helpful to mask sensitive information on the screen while you type.
-You can enable a one-time prompt, or choose to always prompt for a particular option.
+You can enable a one-time prompt, or you can choose to always prompt for a particular option.

 ### Enabling a one-time prompt